 The Consequences of Taking Offence

-Please don’t form your opinions on how moronic I am until you have read the whole story, because you might have to eat your own words at some point and the sweeter our words are about others the easier they are to swallow later when they come back to us.
+Please don’t form your opinions on how moronic I am until you have read the whole story.
+I tell you this because you might have to eat your own words at some point.
+So remember the sweeter our words are about others the easier they are to swallow later when they come back to us.

 There was a bank of lockers in our form room (do you Americans call it a homeroom?) each one had a label to identify whose locker it was.
 Someone had scrawled on each label the word ‘STALE’ in capital letters.
 Stale was the nickname of one of the boys in our class at that time.
 I know, I told you it was stupid and trivial.